 You have a rich background in writing both fiction and non-fiction, as well as editing other terrific writers.
 What makes a work (yours or others) feel right?

 It’s project-by-project, but the aim is always refining the articulation of a writers’ vision.
-So, that sense of what’s right—the author always gets the final say, because they’re the one who know.
+So, that sense of what’s right—the author always gets the final say, because they’re the one who knows.
 You can only really edit if you’re trying to figure out what the author and work are trying to say and do, and ask yourself how you can best bring what’s on the page and what needs to be into alignment.
 Otherwise you’re just playing favorites, molding to your own taste.

 I’ll say that in my work, I have noticed certain patterns but I don’t feel very beholden to them.
 Ironic subversion of expectations, whiplash, queer characters struggling with persona, these show up a lot in my work.
 When I feel the import, though, I think I tend to know.
 That sense of completion.